-There are many people newly in recovery from substance use and opioid use disorders who are unaware of their civil rights under the ADA.
-Our goal is to include people with addiction and in recovery amongst the people that we serve.
+There are many people with addiction to alcohol, and in recovery from substance use and opioid use disorders who are unaware of their civil rights under the ADA.
+Our goal is to explain their rights and responsibilities to them.

-The ADA applies to alcohol addiction and it applies to the illegal use of drugs differently.
-The PDF below illustrates this distinction with various scenarios about: alcohol, opioids, cocaine and marijuana.
-It also addresses how the ADA applies to persons that become addicted while using a legally prescribed drug like Percocet.
-This is a very complex subject due to developing court cases.
+The ADA applies to alcohol addiction and the illegal use of drugs, differently.
+The PDF below explains these differences through scenarios about: alcohol, opioids, cocaine and marijuana.
+It also addresses how the ADA applies to persons who become addicted while using a legally prescribed drug like Percocet.
+This is a very complex subject due to emerging court cases.
 The PDF will be updated as cases emerge and law develops.

 - ADA overview

 - Definition of disability

-- How the ADA applies to alcohol addiction
+- How the ADA applies to addiction to alcohol

 - How the ADA addresses the illegal use of drugs

 - How the ADA applies to opioid use disorder and medical assisted treatment

-- Clarification of rights and responsibilities under the ADA in employment; state and local governments; and public accommodations
+- Clarification of rights and responsibilities under in employment; state and local governments; and public accommodations

 Copyright © 2018 Addiction, Recovery and the ADA.
 You can freely reproduce and distribute this content.
 Include proper attribution.
 But you must get permission before using this content as a fee-based product.
 Funded by NIDILRR Grant # 90DP087.